-Division finished the Great Patriotic War in the capital of Austria within the troops of the 2nd Ukrainian front.
+Division finished the World War II in the capital of Austria within the troops of the 2nd Ukrainian front.

 In 1951 by the order of the Minister of Defence of USSR, August 19 is declared as the day of the unit, and is celebrated every year.

 In 1952, the 442nd separate Special Forces signal division was reorganized into the 62nd separate Special Forces signal regiment (SSFRR).

 According to the Decree of the Presidium of the Supreme Soviet of the USSR from February 22, 1968 in recognition of the merits demonstrated in the battle for the Motherland and due to the 50th anniversary of the Soviet Army the unit was awarded the Order of the Red Star.

 In June 1980 the 147th separate special signal brigade on the basis of the 62nd SSFRR was formed according to the order of the Chief of the General Staff of the USSR Armed Forces.

 The personnel of the brigade was four times awarded the transitional Red flag and during three years it was receiving the transitional pennant of the Military Council of the Carpathian military district.

 In February 1992 the personnel of the unit took an oath of allegiance to the Ukrainian people.